 Two review authors independently extracted data from the included studies, evaluated study quality, and judged the certainty of the evidence using the GRADE approach.
 We conducted a meta-analysis of the results where possible and carried out a narrative synthesis for the remainder of the results.
 We present the results in a 'Summary of findings' table and tabular format to show effect sizes across all outcome types.

-We identified 18 RCTs examining a range of complex interventions for people with multimorbidity.
+We identified 17 RCTs examining a range of complex interventions for people with multimorbidity.
 Nine studies focused on defined comorbid conditions with an emphasis on depression, diabetes and cardiovascular disease.
 The remaining studies focused on multimorbidity, generally in older people.
-In 12 studies, the predominant intervention element was a change to the organisation of care delivery, usually through case management or enhanced multidisciplinary team work.
+In 11 studies, the predominant intervention element was a change to the organisation of care delivery, usually through case management or enhanced multidisciplinary team work.
 In six studies, the interventions were predominantly patient-oriented, for example, educational or self-management support-type interventions delivered directly to participants.
 Overall our confidence in the results regarding the effectiveness of interventions ranged from low to high certainty.
 There was little or no difference in clinical outcomes (based on moderate certainty evidence).
-Mental health outcomes improved (based on high certainty evidence) and there were modest reductions in mean depression scores for the comorbidity studies that targeted participants with depression (standardized mean difference (SMD) −2.23, 95% confidence interval (CI) −2.52 to −1.95).
-There was probably a small improvement in patient-reported outcomes (moderate certainty evidence) although two studies that specifically targeted functional difficulties in participants had positive effects on functional outcomes with one of these studies also reporting a reduction in mortality at four year follow-up (Int 6%, Con 13%, absolute difference 7%).
+Mental health outcomes improved (based on high certainty evidence) and there were modest reductions in mean depression scores for the comorbidity studies that targeted participants with depression (standardized mean difference (SMD) −0.41, 95% confidence interval (CI) −0.63 to −0.2).
+There was probably a small improvement in patient-reported outcomes (moderate certainty evidence).
 The intervention may make little or no difference to health service use (low certainty evidence), may slightly improve medication adherence (low certainty evidence), probably slightly improves patient-related health behaviours (moderate certainty evidence), and probably improves provider behaviour in terms of prescribing behaviour and quality of care (moderate certainty evidence).
 Cost data were limited.